catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 A formal, machine-readable semantic description (expressed with RDF/turtle) of data accessible from an aspect.

 > **Note**
-An Aspect Model must adhere to the Semantic Aspect Meta Model (SAMM), i.e., it utilizes elements and relations defined in the Semantic Aspect Meta Model and is compliant to the validity rules defined by the Semantic Aspect Meta Model, see [CX-0003 SAMM Aspect Meta Model v1.1.0](#211-list-of-standalone-standards).
+> An Aspect Model must adhere to the Semantic Aspect Meta Model (SAMM), i.e., it utilizes elements and relations defined in the Semantic Aspect Meta Model and is compliant to the validity rules defined by the Semantic Aspect Meta Model, see [CX-0003 SAMM Aspect Meta Model v1.1.0](#211-list-of-standalone-standards).

 > **Note**
-Aspect models are logical data models which can be used to detail a conceptual model in order to describe the semantics of runtime data related to a concept.
+> Aspect models are logical data models which can be used to detail a conceptual model in order to describe the semantics of runtime data related to a concept.
 Further, elements of an Aspect model can/should refer to terms of a standardized Business Glossary (if existing).

 ## 2 RELEVANT PARTS OF THE STANDARD FOR SPECIFIC USE CASES

-> *This section is normative*
+> *This section is normantive*

 ### 2.1 PCF EXCHANGE